The most representative color, given the challenges of photographing dark furniture, is in the image at the top of this page.

 The central scene of the front of the chest involves two slouching satyrs who face each other amidst the rich foliage characteristic of grotesque decoration.
 Popular in Greek and Roman mythology, satyrs were bearded figures with the upper body of a man and the lower of a goat or horse (including hooves).
 They were known for hanging out with Dionysus, the Greek god of wine and fertility (in Roman mythology, Bacchus), and participating in the orgies he was notorious for organizing.
 Figures of satyrs were found commonly on furniture of the Renaissance as well as in paintings, sculpture, ceramics, and tapestries of that time.

 The clean-shaven satyrs are at the center of attention on the front of this chest.
 They are not mirror images of one another even though each one is represented as holding a mirror in which a bearded version of his face is reflected.
 Our research has revealed no ancient myth linking satyrs with mirrors so we prefer to create our own context based on the Renaissance in France.
 One of its key figures was the physician and astrologer, Nostradamus, who was born in 1503 in Saint-Rémy de Provence.
 Famous for his prophecies and predictions, including from using a "scrying mirror," perhaps a peek into the unknown is what the satyrs on this chest are attempting.
 Is it a future in which their beards have grown back?
 Or are they simply admiring themselves as they used to look in the past, symbolic of male vanity?
-In any event, these are interesting images chosen by the designer of this chest or perhaps by the patrons whose likenesses appear on the sides.
+In any event, these are interesting images chosen by the designer of this chest or perhaps by the patrons who commissioned it.

 Between the satyrs is an arabesque motif consisting of a base topped by a vase from which some foliage connects to the mirrors that they are holding.
 Above that is the lock with an elaborate escutcheon and above it another box-like shape is at the center of a long horizontal panel.